ben-lerch/HGAP-3.0/README.md

 | Force the number of regions (absent) | False  | If supplied, then try to use this number (max value=40000) of regions per reference, otherwise the coverage summary report will optimize the number of regions in the case of many references.
 Not compatible with a fixed region size. |

 #Algorithm Modules

+The overall workflow for HGAP is as follows.
+Filter subreads.
+Find all subread overlaps.
+Do error correction.
+Find all subread overlaps again.
+Compute optimal paths connecting the reads through overlaps and track breaks between paths.
+Generate a consensus sequence for each complete path.
+Refine the assembly, fixing small SNP-type errors.